JSheldon3488/DeepRL_Continuous_Control/Report.md

  - Exploration Rate Epsilon: (start=1, decay=0.97, min=0.005)

 **Results:**
 Below is the results of training and a short video of the trained agents interacting in the environment.
+The agent solves the environment in approximately 115 episodes.
+The agents is also stable for the next 85 episodes.
 If you spend more time tuning the hyperparameters and networks you can probably achieve even faster learning and better performance.

 <p align="center">